 Marie-Anne Redhead is Ininiw and francophone, as well as an emerging curator, writer and member of Fox Lake Cree Nation.
 She is currently completing her Bachelor of Arts (Honours) degree at the University of Winnipeg with the intent to pursue an MA in the curatorial stream of the Cultural Studies program.
 Her research and creative practice is interested in decolonial art forms, contemporary Indigenous art, futurisms, language, and relationship-based identities.

 Cheyenne Thomas is an Anishinaabe designer from Peguis and Sagkeeng First Nations.
 She graduated in 2013 from the Faculty of Architecture with an Environmental Design degree.
 She has worked on numerous Indigenous architecture, landscape, and installations across Canada.
-She is a facilitator and designer for the Indigenous Gardens at the Assiniboine Park.
-She has presented in London, New Zealand, and extensively across Canada.
-Currently, Thomas is a board member for the Forks and North Portage Partnership, and passionate about bringing her people’s visions and values into her projects.
+She has been a facilitator and designer for the Indigenous Gardens at the Assiniboine Park and presented in the UK, New Zealand, and across Canada.
+Currently, Thomas is a board member for the Forks and North Portage Partnership, and passionate about bringing her peoples visions and values into her work.

-David Thomas is Anishinaabe, a member of Peguis First Nation, in the architecture profession for over 20 years.
-He is currently involved in the development of the Indigenous People’s Garden at Assiniboine Park part of Canada’s Diversity Garden.
-Along with Indigenous architecture projects and installations in Toronto and Vancouver, David has presented in New Zealand and the UK.
-David was also on the team of UNCEDED, Canada’s entry of Indigenous Architects for the 2018 Venice Architecture Biennale.
+David Thomas is Anishinaabe, a member of Peguis First Nation, He is currently involved in the development of the Indigenous People’s Garden at Assiniboine Park part of Canada’s Diversity Garden.
+Along with Indigenous architecture projects throughout Canada, David has presented in New Zealand and the UK.
+David was also part of UNCEDED, Canada’s entry of Indigenous Architects for the 2018 Venice Architecture Biennale.
 David’s practice, process and research focus on identity and lived experiences as an Indigenous person.

 Jennifer Smith is a Métis curator, writer and arts administrator in from Treaty One territory.
 She works at Video Pool Media Arts Centre as the Distribution Manager.
 Jennifer is the President of the board for the Coalition of Canadian Independent Media Art Distributors that runs VUCAVU.com and sits on the board of the National Indigenous Media Arts Coalition and Platform Centre for Photographic + Digital Arts.
 Jennifer has curated exhibits and video programs for the Manitoba Craft Council, Video Pool Media Arts Centre, Open City Cinema, MAWA, the Manitoba Crafts Museum and Library, and in 2018 was the Indigenous Curator in Residence at aceartinc.